Delta456/box-cli-maker/README.md

 Here's a list of 24 bit [supported terminals](https://gist.github.com/XVilka/8346728) and 16 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).

-It is possible to have True Color support on Windows Console but you need have `^v1.2.4` else true color effect will not be there.
+It is possible to have True Color support on Windows Console but you need have `^v1.2.4` else True Color effect will not be there.

 ### Note